GluuFederation/docs-supportportal-prod/index.md

 # Gluu Support User Guide
 The [Gluu Support portal](https://support.gluu.org) provides a place where both Gluu customers and the community can get answers for questions about Gluu Server operations, customizations, integrations and more.

-Supported Gluu Customers, known as "Named Contacts", can open private tickets, set ticket priorities, upload files, collaborate with team members and partner organizations on private tickets, and more.
-If you are currently a community user and would like to become a supported customer, please review our [support pricing](http://gluu.org/pricing) and then [schedule a meeting](http://gluu.org/booking).
+People from organizations that pay for Gluu support can open private tickets, set ticket priorities, upload files, collaborate with team members on private tickets, and more.
+If you are currently a community user and would like to become a supported customer, please review our [support pricing](http://gluu.org/pricing) then [schedule a meeting](http://gluu.org/booking).

 # Roles
 There are five types of users on Gluu Support:

 1. Community Users: Any user without a paid Gluu support contract.
+Community users can open public tickets.
+Responses from Gluu support are not guaranteed, but we do our best to respond in a timely matter.

 2. Named Users: Users associated with an organization that has paid for a Gluu support contract.
+Named users can open private tickets, share tickets with colleagues, upload files to tickets, set ticket priority, and expect faster responses and more detailed assistance.

 3. Customer Account Admins: This is the primary contact from the customer organization.
 Customer Account Admins have all of the privileges of a Named User, plus the ability to add / remove named contacts from their organization as well as authorize people from certified Gluu Partner organization's to see their private tickets (if necessary).